graniteds/jsonr/README.md

 jsonr
 =====

 JsonR is a JSON implementation that deals with multiple / circular references.
+You can find a detailed explanation of this library in a dedicated DZone article: http://java.dzone.com/articles/json-r-json-extension-deals.

 Testing with Node.js
 --------------------